Marge (cartoonist): Personal life

 On 30 January 1935, she married Clarence Addison Buell who had a career in the Bell Telephone Company.
 The two reached a compromise in their career ambitions, in that the husband agreed to turn down promotions that would result in relocation, and the wife would keep her creation enough in check that she would be available for her children.
 The couple had two sons: Larry, born in 1939; and Fred, born in 1942.

 She shied from the spotlight, rarely giving interviews or allowing publication of photos of herself.
 She also shied away from politics, and resisted requests from her sons to include progressive elements such as a black playmate for Lulu or overtly feminist themes.
-Her son Larry stating in 2007 that "she didn't think of Lulu as a part of politics.
+Her son Larry stated in 2007 that "she didn't think of Lulu as a part of politics.
 She drew a line between entertainment and didacticism."

-After the sale of the Lulu copyrights in 1971, the Buell couple retired to Ohio, where their son Larry resided.
-Buell died on May 30, 1993, of lymphoma in Elyria, Ohio.
+After the sale of the Lulu copyrights in 1971, the Buell couple retired to Ohio, where Larry lived.
+Buell died May 30, 1993, of lymphoma in Elyria, Ohio.
 Buell's son Larry is a professor of American Literature at Harvard, and her son Fred is a professor of English at Queens College.

 Legacy

+The nonprofit organization Friends of Lulu (1994–2011) was named after Little Lulu — the organization, which was dedicated to promoting the readership of comic books by women and the participation of women in the comic book industry, chose its name based on the repeated trope of Little Lulu trying to break into the boys' clubhouse, where girls aren't allowed.
+In 2000, Marge was inducted into Friends of Lulu's Women Cartoonists Hall of Fame.

 In July 2006, Buell's family donated the "Marge Papers" to the Schlesinger Library at Harvard University.
 The papers include a collection of fan mail, comic books, scrapbooks of high points in Lulu's history and a complete set of the newspaper cartoons.

 In 2005, Heritage Auctions sold the original art to the first Little Lulu panel for $9,200.
 In recent years, Buell's original art from Little Lulu panels regularly bring between $2,000-$3,000 at auction.